Cost of Living in Charlotte, NC [2025]

 How Much Are Utilities in Charlotte?

 Charlotte's pleasant weather is another perk of living in the Queen City.
 However, there are some days when temperatures will drop below freezing.
-Summers also aren't as blistering hot compared to the majority of the south.
+Summers also aren't as blistering hot compared to the majority of the South.
 Winter months typically see a high of mid-50s and a low of mid-30s.
 During summer, you'll experience temps in the 90s or high 60s.

 Stone Bridge and Lake at Freedom Park in Charlotte, NC

-Fitness and Entertainment in Charlotte
+How Much Is Fitness and Entertainment in Charlotte?

 Charlotte's greenway trails and pleasant weather make getting outdoors and working out easy.
 Skiing and snow sports in the mountains are only 25 miles away.

-A fitness club will cost around $42.69 a month.
+A fitness club will cost around $54.89 a month.
 Community gyms often prove cheaper, and there are apartment complexes with on-site fitness centers included in your rent.

 You'll need to factor in your nightlife budget when living in Charlotte, as going out on the town every night quickly adds up.
 That’s especially the case if you add cover charges or drink minimums.